qfma/shogun-wiki/GSoC_2015_project_hmms.md

 ### Description

-Hidden Markov Models (HMMs) have been used extensively in Bioinformatics to solve problems of biological sequence analysis.
+Hidden Markov Models (HMMs) have been used extensively in bioinformatics to solve problems of biological sequence analysis.
 Among others, HMMs can be used to predict transcription factor binding sites [1], align sequences [2], find conserved sequence motives [3] and statistically infer ("impute") unobserved genotypes for Genome Wide Association Studies ([GWAS](http://en.wikipedia.org/wiki/Genome-wide_association_study)) [4].
 One of the most popular tools at the moment that is able to impute genotypes, [Impute 2](https://mathgen.stats.ox.ac.uk/impute/impute_v2.html) [5, 6], uses HMMs and a Markov Chain Monte Carlo type algorithm; however, the software is not available under an open source license and only free for [academic use](http://www.stats.ox.ac.uk/~marchini/software/gwas/gwas.html#licence).
-In this project you will cleanup and optimize the HMM implementation in the Shogun Toolbox and subsequently use the HMMs to build a Bioinformatics pipeline to statistically impute genotypes in a sample dataset using the densely typed [1000 genome](http://www.1000genomes.org/) data as a background set.
+In this project you will cleanup and optimize the HMM implementation in the Shogun Toolbox and subsequently use the HMMs to build a bioinformatics pipeline to statistically impute genotypes in a sample dataset using the densely typed [1000 genome](http://www.1000genomes.org/) data as a background set.

 The project is a great opportunity to combine machine learning with some real-world large scale genomic data and would enable the student to deepen her/his understanding of biological sequence analysis and large scale genomics.